 Certified Beekeeper & Honey Sommelier Sean and wife Denise open their home and welcome you like longtime friends.
 Due to their remote ridgetop location, you'll need to sign up for a group tour (their steep one-mile driveway is one way, so you arrive via a van).
-Their artisanal, sustainable honey is nothing like the heat-treated, ultra-filtered honey in most grocery stores.
-Learn all about the very fascinating and hard working bees.
-More than 2 million bees call their farm home.
+Sean is the only American beekeeper certified with both the Italian Registry of Honey Sensory Experts and UC Davis in the Sensory Analysis of Honey.

 During your tasting, your tastebuds will be thrilled with all the fresh flavors.
 Pairings compliment each honey.
-Their honey is never blended, flavored, heated, or pasteurized.
+Taste different honey varietals and discover what makes them different in flavor and color.
+Killer Bees Honey never purchases honey from other beekeepers, so all quality is assured.
+They harvest and bottle by hand all honey from their own apiaries.
 They harvest and bottle it on their farm.
-Go to Killer Bees Web site to see and buy their products.
+Go to Killer Bees website to see and buy their products.

-- Learning about the lives of honeybees, their caste system, division of labor and hive equipment.
+- Learn about the lives of honeybees, their caste system, division of labor, and hive equipment.

-- Putting on a bee suit, veil and gloves to journey into the world of a bee colony with the beekeeper.
+- Put on a bee suit, veil, and gloves to inspect the hive with the beekeeper and journey into the world of a bee colony.

-- Pouring your own 4 oz bottle of honey.
+- Receive your own 4 oz bottle of honey.

-$95/person.
-Go to Killer Bees Web site for details and online booking.
+$125/person.
+Go to Killer Bees website for details and online booking.
 Limited spots, so book ASAP.
 Due to their mountaintop location, you will meet at the bottom of the mountain and ride a shuttle to the top.